hringbauer/Boechera_Analysis/README.md

 Load the data (blocks sharing and individuals coordinates), bring it in a form useable for Python and do some preliminary analysis

 2) **snp_freqs.ipynb**
 Load the unphased, row SNP-data.
-Do preliminary analysis of SNPs: Site Frequency Spectrum, Heterozygosity to estimate fundamental patterns such as F_ST
+Do preliminary analysis of SNPs: Site Frequency Spectrum, Heterozygosity to estimate fundamental patterns such as F_ST.
+Use scikit-allele to estimate F_IS using Weir-Cockerhams estimator.

 In **Image_Analysis**:
 Some figures of the output